 2 – What Are The Benefits Of The Feed-Based Technology?

 Actually, the feed-based technology contains a whole bunch of benefits.
 However, here’s the most essential: It liberates content from the boundaries of static views.
-Feed-based approaches allow entirely new opportunities for airlines to visualize content.
+As a result, feed-based approaches allow entirely new opportunities for airlines to visualize content.

-Instead of using a fixed dashboard structure where you have to drill-down, a feed-based solution makes it swift and easy to explore content.
-With feed-based technology, for the first time, it is possible to introduce smart KPIs and contextual communication (see questions 6, 8, and 9).
+A feed-based solution makes it swift and easy to explore content instead of using a fixed dashboard structure where you have to drill down.
+In addition, with feed-based technology, it is possible to introduce smart KPIs and contextual communication (see questions 6, 8, and 9).

 3 – Is The Feed-Based Technology Completely Replacing Airline Dashboards?